LavaMoat/lavamoat.github.io/src/content/docs/reference/glossary.md

 ## Endo

 Endo is an [open source project][endo-ext] providing a distributed sandbox for JavaScript.
-The foundation of Endo is [Hardened JavaScript][].
+The foundation of Endo is [Hardened JavaScript][hardened-javascript].

 ## Hardened JavaScript